Implementation with Uncertain Evidence: Rationalizable Implementation in a general type space

 \begin{definition} A social choice function $f$ satisfies higher-order measurability if for any pair of states $t$ and $t^{\prime }$ such that $f(t)\neq f(t^{\prime })$, there is $k\in \mathbb{N} $ such that there is an agent $i$ whose $k^{th}$ order belief $\hat{\pi} _{i}^{k}(t_{i})\neq \hat{\pi}_{i}^{k}(t_{i}^{\prime })$. \end{definition}

-The necessity of higher-order measurability is demonstrated in Appendix \ref {VirtualImplementation}.
-Intuitively, higher-order measurability requires that the social choice function $f$ be measurable on a partition of $T$ where each cell of the partition is such that if $t$ and $t^{\prime }$ belong to the same cell, then each agent has the same belief hierarchy in both $t$ and $t^{\prime }$.
+The necessity of HOM is demonstrated in Appendix \ref{VirtualImplementation} .
+Intuitively, HOM requires that the social choice function $f$ be measurable on a partition of $T$ where each cell of the partition is such that if $t$ and $t^{\prime }$ belong to the same cell, then each agent has the same belief hierarchy in both $t$ and $t^{\prime }$.

 We now consider the setup we work with for Bayesian Nash implementation.
 Suppose an SCF $f$ satisfies stochastic measurability, so that if $f(s)\neq f(s^{\prime })$, then there is an agent $i$ such that $p_{i}(s)\neq p_{i}(s^{\prime })$.
-Then, the first order belief of any agent $j\neq i$ is different between $s$ and $s^{\prime }$, so that $f$ must satisfy higher-order measurability.
-Conversely, if there are two states $s$ and $ s^{\prime }$ so that for each agent $i$, $p_{i}(s)=p_{i}(s^{\prime })$, and evidence distributions are independent, then $f(s)$ must be identical to $ f(s^{\prime })$ if $f$ is to satisfy higher-order measurability.
-Therefore, in such a setup, higher-order measurability is identical to stochastic measurability, and therefore weaker than either NPD or NPPD.
+Then, the first order belief of any agent $j\neq i$ is different between $s$ and $s^{\prime }$, so that $f$ must satisfy HOM.
+Conversely, if there are two states $s$ and $s^{\prime }$ so that for each agent $i$, $p_{i}(s)=p_{i}(s^{\prime })$, and evidence distributions are independent, then $f(s)$ must be identical to $f(s^{\prime })$ if $f$ is to satisfy HOM.
+Therefore, in such a setup, HOM is identical to stochastic measurability, and therefore weaker than either NPD or NPPD.

-Towards establishing that higher-order measurability is also sufficient for implementation with the above implementation notion, we will define the relevant version of incentive compatibility in this setting.
-To do so, consider the direct mechanism with respect to $\mathcal{T=}(T_{i},\hat{E} _{i},q_{i})_{_{i\in \mathcal{I}}}$, where each agent $i$ makes a report $ t_{i}\in T_{i}$ and the outcome chosen is $f((t_{i})_{i\in \mathcal{I}}$.
+Towards establishing that HOM is also sufficient for implementation with the above implementation notion, we will define the relevant version of incentive compatibility in this setting.
+To do so, consider the direct mechanism with respect to $\mathcal{T=}(T_{i},\hat{E}_{i},q_{i})_{_{i\in \mathcal{I}}}$, where each agent $i$ makes a report $t_{i}\in T_{i}$ and the outcome chosen is $f((t_{i})_{i\in \mathcal{I}}$.
 No transfers are induced.

 \begin{definition} A social choice function $f$ satisfies evidence incentive compatibility if for each agent $i$, and each type $t_{i}\in T_{i}$,

 where $\hat{T}_{i}(t_{i})=\{t_{i}^{\prime }:\hat{E} _{i}(t_{i}^{\prime })\subseteq \hat{E}_{i}(t_{i})\}$. \end{definition}